-7. Add pretty papers or vintage images, like this one from Stitch in Time:
+7. Add pretty papers or vintage images, like the one from Stitch in Time.

-8. Make a card, like this one from Julie Campbell at Two Peas in a Bucket:
+8. Make a card, like the one from Julie Campbell at Two Peas in a Bucket.

-9. Add stickers or clip art, like this one from The Royal Blog:
+9. Add stickers or clip art, like the one from The Royal Blog.